 DHCP (Dynamic Host Configuration Protocol) reservation (also called Static DHCP) allows your router to assign a fixed IP address from the DHCP server IP address range to a specific device on your network.
-Assigning a fixed IP address can allow you to easily keep track of the IP addresses used on your network by your computers or devices for future reference or configuration such as virtual server (also called port forwarding, see "Virtual Server" on page 46) or special applications (also called port triggering, see "Special Applications" on page 48).
+Assigning a fixed IP address can allow you to easily keep track of the IP addresses used on your network by your computers or devices for future reference or configuration such as virtual server (also called port forwarding, see "Virtual Server" on page 37) or special applications (also called port triggering, see "Special Applications" on page 39).

-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Setup, then click on LAN Settings. - 3.
-Review the DHCP reservation settings.
-To save changes to this section, click Apply when finished.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot. - Enable Enable or Disable the DHCP reservation. - Computer Name Enter a name of the device you will assign the DHCP reservation.
+Review the DHCP reservation settings. - Enable Enable or Disable the DHCP reservation. - Computer Name Enter a name of the device you will assign the DHCP reservation.
 Note: You can click the Computer Name drop-down list to select from an available computer in the DHCP server listing, click >> to copy the computer's host name/IP address information into the fields. - IP Address Enter the IP address to assign to the reservation. (e.g. 192.168.10.101)